People with a particular religious affiliation

 Wisdom requires understanding and thoughtfulness in relation to the Buddha’s teachings.

-Buddhists do not believe in taking life; however they are not required to be vegetarians, which is at the individual’s discretion.11
+Buddhists do not believe in taking life and therefore many choose to be vegetarian — although this is at the individual’s discretion.12

 4.2.2.2 Holy books and scriptures